 Read about the men enlisting from Northampton area.

 Ted was selected in Singapore to work on the Burma end of the Railway with all of the other Northampton boys.
 Please read further about ‘A’ Force Green Force No. 3 Battalion.

-We cannot be precise about which Camps Ted worked on the railway, however those recorded below are the main camps Green Force worked.
+We cannot be precise about which Camps Ted worked on the railway, however those recorded below are the main camps where Green Force worked.

 When the railway was completed the Japanese moved the POW workforce south to one of several main camps or hospitals.
 Ted was sent to Tamarkan.
 From Tamarkan the Northampton boys were split up into various parties.
 Ted was sent on a work party to Banderra to work at Chao Puraya River where POWs were to repair the bridge damaged by allied bombing.

 Marched into Bangkok area from Banderra 4th September 1945.
 Emplaned to Singapore 12th October 1945.